Introduction to GIFT

 Applying to participate in a GIFT workshop

-Teachers and educators from Europe and around the world can apply to participate in GIFT from 1 October 2022 until 30 November 2022 by filling in an online application form.
-Successful teachers receive a partial travel and accommodation stipend to attend the workshop, and will be notified of the results of their application in December.
+Teachers and educators from Europe and around the world can apply to participate in the GIFT workshop by filling in an online application form.

-The application form for the GIFT workshop is currently closed.
+The application form for the EGU General Assembly 2023 GIFT Workshop is currently closed.